Ashley Monroe: 2013–2015: Career breakthrough with Like a Rose and The Blade

-2016–present: Live album, Sparrow, Rosegold and Tennessee Lightning
+2016–2021: Live album, Sparrow, Rosegold, and break from music

 On February 26, 2016, Monroe released a live album containing songs from her previous records and a cover of the Gram Parsons song "Hickory Wind".
 It was recorded at the Blue Room at Third Man Records live before an audience of 200 people on May 12, 2015.
 The recording was mixed live and recorded straight to acetate without the possibility for correcting any mistakes in post-production.

 After taking a break to give birth to her son, Monroe announced her new album, Sparrow which was produced by Dave Cobb and would be released on Warner Bros.
 Nashville on April 20, 2018.
 Alongside the announcement, "Hands On You", a track co-written with Jon Randall, was released.
 Sonically, Monroe references old fashioned country pop such as Glen Campbell, Shelby Lynne, Waylon Jennings and Elvis Presley as examples of the use of strings in country music, something she has included for the first time, and also mentions Elton John and Rick Hall albums as particular influences.

+Her fifth album, Rosegold, a sonically expanse project incorporating elements of pop, country, and hip hop music, was released on April 30, 2021.
+Monroe announced a cancer diagnosis a few months later and took a break from music in order to receive treatment, recover, and to spend time with her family.

+2025-present: Tennessee Lighting and Dear Nashville

+Monroe returned to recording music after her cancer went into remission with the release of her sixth album, Tennessee Lightning on August 8, 2025.

+On March 27, 2026, Monroe surprise released her seventh studio album, Dear Nashville, a concept album about her experiences in the country music industry.
+She produced the album herself alongside Luke Laird, and expressed that the project evolved from the writing of the lead track, "I Hate Nashville".